mavost/docuserver/aws.md

 #### Amazon Inspector

-Amazon Inspector is a vulnerability management service that continuously scans your AWS workloads for vulnerabilities (e.g., open ports).
+Amazon Inspector is a vulnerability management service that scans your AWS workloads for vulnerabilities (e.g., open ports).
 It will inspect you network (network assessments) and EC2 instances (host assessments, which need an agent installed) running on it.
 After performing an assessment, Amazon Inspector produces a detailed list of security findings prioritized by level of severity.

+You would run this once after changes to infrastructure or weekly to monthly.

 Reference: [Amazon Inspector](https://aws.amazon.com/inspector)

 #### Amazon Detective

-- Amazon Detective simplifies the investigative process and helps security teams conduct faster and more effective investigations.
+Amazon Detective simplifies the investigative process and helps security teams conduct faster and more effective investigations.
 With the Amazon Detective prebuilt data aggregations, summaries, and context, you can quickly analyze and determine the nature and extent of possible security issues.

+- This is not a continuously running service but employed for root cause analysis and post-incident analysis.
 - Uses AI/ML

 Reference: [Amazon Detective](https://aws.amazon.com/detective/)

+#### AWS Security Hub

+Security Hub is a single place to view all your security alerts from services like Amazon GuardDuty, Amazon Inspector, Amazon Macie, and AWS Firewall Manager and works across multiple AWS accounts.

 #### AWS Key Management Service (KMS)